 The story of Ruth is more complex than we might think, says Dr Rachel Starr.
 It tells of at least four individuals – Naomi and Orpah (Ruth’s mother-in-law and sister-in-law); Boaz, a distant relative who (plot spoiler!) becomes Ruth’s husband; and Ruth herself.
 Their actions, motives and viewpoints bring to life a thoughtful narrative that, in the issues it raises, often sounds extraordinarily pertinent in 21st century Britain.

 In drawing out themes, preaching points and discussion pointers, Rachel’s commentary on Ruth provides the core material in this year’s Bible Month resource.
 Bible Month is scheduled for June, but the resource can be used at any time.
-Download here.
+Further details on the Preach website.

 God is glimpsed where love is faithful:

 “Other people help to shape us”, Gary writes.
 The four key characters in the book of Ruth surely illustrate both that truth and the grace of God that motivates the shaping.

 Our hymn suggestions are grouped into five themes.
 They are introduced by extracts from observations from Rachel’s study:

 - Those unlike us

 Rachel Starr has presented two sessions introducing the book of Ruth, available via YouTube.